api3dao/airnode/.changeset/tough-gorillas-care.md

 '@api3/airnode-validator': minor
 ---

-Change format of `config.json` to better support multiple cloud providers
+Change format of `config.json` for better support of multiple cloud providers